0xsuryansh/searchNBAMonorepo/README.md

-This is commit updated w comments on pr
+This is commit changed internal arrays to tuples